Towards Trapped-Ion Thermometry Using Cavity-Based EIT: Introduction

 Cavity-based EIT has been studied in a number of regimes to enable features such as narrowing of the cavity linewidth and enhanced optical nonlinearities \cite{mucke2010electromagnetically,tanji2011vacuum,souza2013coherent}.
 A key feature of cavity-induced EIT is its sensitivity to decoherence mechanisms in the coupled ion-cavity system.
-Coupling to vibrational sidebands causes phonon-dependent dephasing of the effective $\Lambda$-type system in the presence of motional excitation, changing the coherence and causing the EIT interference \cite{Cirac1992PRA,morigi2000ground}.
+Coupling to vibrational sidebands causes phonon-dependent dephasing of the effective $\Lambda$-type system in the presence of motional excitation, changing the coherence and altering the EIT interference \cite{Cirac1992PRA,morigi2000ground}.
 The cavity-EIT transparency window is thus systematically expanded by thermal phonons.
-Thermally induced fluctuations alter the effective decoherence rates in the presence of motional excitation which affects the EIT transparency features' width and shape.
-This dependence suggests that the cavity-EIT can serve as an indirect probe of the ion's motional temperature.
+This sensitivity suggests that the cavity-EIT spectrum can provide a spectroscopic signature of the ion's motional temperature.\\ Temperature measurements of trapped ions are often performed using resolved-sideband thermometry, which can obtain sensitivity close to the single-phonon level near the motional ground state, as discussed in \cite{leibfried2003quantum}.
+Ion temperatures in the $10^{-1}-10^{2}$ mK range have also been measured with sub-mK resolution using dark-resonance thermometry, as shown in \cite{rossnagel2015fast}.
+In trapped-ion systems imaging-based spatial thermometry typically offers precision at the millikelvin level \cite{norton2011millikelvin}.
+Recently, cavity-based thermometry has been proposed, where the ion temperature is inferred from the sensitivity of the cavity emission to the ion's spatial motion within the cavity mode \cite{vjl6-crbg}.
+In this method, the thermometry is based on a position-dependent cavity coupling resulting from the ions thermal motion.\\

+In contrast, the thermometry scheme proposed in this article depends on the effective Rabi frequency in a cavity-EIT configuration being modified in a phonon-number dependent manner, which causes a detectable shift in the EIT linewidth.
+Aa an alternative thermometry method, particularly suited for cavity-QED experiments, our proposed method relies on measuring the cavity transmission spectrum with high frequency resolution.
+This enables even minute linewidth variations to correspond to discernible temperature changes.\\